Representation Recycling for Streaming Video Analysis: Experimental Results

 \subsubsection{Results}

-We present the results of StreamDEQ for two scenarios.
-The first scenario corresponds to Eq. \ref{eq:model2}, where we use the reference representations of the first frame to initialize the solver, and apply StreamDEQ then on.
-Results of this experiment in Figure~\ref{fig:seg_f_iou_iter} (left) show that as the offset of the evaluated frame increases, mIoU starts decreasing, which is expected because the further we move away from the first frame the more irrelevant its representation will become.
-However, mIoU then stabilizes at a value that is proportional to the number of Broyden iterations (the more iterations, the better the mIoU).
-This shows that StreamDEQ is able to extract better features over time.
-StreamDEQ’s performance with $8$ iterations is still comparable with the baseline (MDEQ) with $27$ iterations.

-The second scenario corresponds to our final StreamDEQ proposal (\ie Eq. \ref{eq:model3}), where we initialize the solver from scratch, \ie with all zeros, and apply StreamDEQ.
-Results of this case are shown in Figure~\ref{fig:seg_f_iou_iter} (right).
-As the videos progress, it might be expected that the Broyden solver cannot keep up with the changing scenes.
+We evaluate IL-StreamDEQ using our final StreamDEQ formulation (i.e. Eq.~\eqref{eq:model3}), where we initialize the solver from scratch, i.e. with all zeros, and apply IL-StreamDEQ.
+The results are shown in Fig.~\ref{fig:seg_f_iou_iter}.
+As the videos progress, one might expect that the Broyden solver cannot keep up with the changing scenes.
 However, we observe that even after $20$ frames, the accuracy does not drop.
-Additionally, the impact of this method is clearer for lower number of iterations.
-For example, performing $1$ iteration on every frame without our method, would only yield an mIoU score of $2.2$.
-However, StreamDEQ obtains a mIoU score of $44.9$ in $10$ frames.
-This is an improvement of over $20\times$.
-For $8$ iterations, StreamDEQ is able to obtain $78.1$ mIoU in $10$ frames whereas the non-streaming baseline achieves only $73.2$ mIoU.
-Moreover, the converged mIoU values (at larger frame offsets) are similar in Figure \ref{fig:seg_f_iou_iter} (left) and Figure \ref{fig:seg_f_iou_iter} (right).
-Therefore, we conclude that the initial point where we start the solver becomes less important as the video streams and the performance stabilizes at some value higher than the non-streaming case.
+Additionally, the impact of this method is more evident for the lower numbers of iterations.
+For example, performing $1$ iteration on every frame without our method would only yield an mIoU score of $2.2$.
+However, IL-StreamDEQ obtains an mIoU score of $44.9$ in $10$ frames, providing an improvement of over $20\times$.
+For $8$ iterations, IL-StreamDEQ is able to obtain $78.1$ mIoU in $10$ frames, whereas the non-streaming baseline achieves only $73.2$ mIoU.
+Moreover, we also investigate the case where we use the reference representations of the first frame to initialize the solver and apply IL-StreamDEQ then on (Eq.~\eqref{eq:model2}).
+We observe that the converged mIoU values (at larger frame offsets) are similar in this case compared to Fig.~\ref{fig:seg_f_iou_iter}.
+This is similar to our observation comparing Fig.~\ref{fig:l2_iter_frame_ref} and Fig.~\ref{fig:l2_iter_frame}.
+Further details regarding this experiment can be found in the supplementary material.
+Therefore, we conclude that the initial point where we start the solver becomes less crucial as the video progresses and the performance stabilizes at some value higher than that of the non-streaming case.

-We also illustrate these results qualitatively in Figure~\ref{fig:seg_qual}.
-For $1$ iteration, while the baseline cannot produce any meaningful segmentation, StreamDEQ starts capturing many segments correctly at the $4^\mathrm{th}$ frame.
-With $2$ iterations, while the DEQ baseline still produces poor results, StreamDEQ starts to yield accurate predictions in early frames compared to the single iteration case.
-With $4$ iterations, while both models provide rough but relevant predictions in the first frame, StreamDEQ predictions start to become clearly more accurate in the following frames; for example, tree trunks and the sky become visible only when StreamDEQ is applied.